 Those who dreamt of a decentralized internet are finally optimistic that the forgotten vision of an open internet, one where individuals rather than corporations hold power, is at last here.

-CloudFare is the most widely used CDN service.
-As of 2020, 15% of all websites on the internet use CloudFare.
+Cloudflare is the most widely used CDN service.
+As of 2020, 15% of all websites on the internet use Cloudflare.
 These include renowned websites such as Medium, Discord, and Canva.

 For the everyday user, migration from Web2 to Web3 is not feasible.
 Because it requires the creation of nodes in specific networks.
 This, in turn, requires monetary investment.

-That is why CloudFare brings its scalable infrastructure for its users to help them transition from Web2.0 to Web 3.0.
+That is why Cloudflare brings its scalable infrastructure for its users to help them transition from Web2.0 to Web 3.0.
 It provides easy access to IPFS and Ethereum, two commonly used decentralized technologies.
-With CloudFare, users can create new gateways to access data hosted in these two networks.
+With Cloudflare, users can create new gateways to access data hosted in these two networks.

-Before we take a closer look into how CloudFare enables Web3 development services, let us first look at IPFS and Ethereum and their role in decentralized technologies and the web.
+Before we take a closer look into how Cloudflare enables Web3 development services, let us first look at IPFS and Ethereum and their role in decentralized technologies and the web.

 IPFS, or Inter-Planetary Storage System, is a storage protocol for distributed digital storage.
 It stores data in a peer-to-peer network.
 This is how it works: